KarlK90/yaemk-split-kb/docs/index.md

 ### Step-by-step instructions

 ![Case assembly guide](images/case_combined.png)

+**Pay attention to make all inserts flush with the surface!
+If acrylic obstructs the inserts after insertion remove it while it is still warm.**

 1. Melt M3 insert into the top plate.
 2. Melt M2 standoffs for the display cover into the top plate.